edgelesssys/osm-bookstore-demo/README.md

 ## Changes made to the original demo

-* All traffic is end to end encrypted using MarbleRun's [Transparent TLS feature](https://docs.edgeless.systems/marblerun/#/features/transparent-TLS).
+* All traffic between `bookbuyer`, `bookstore`, and `bookthief`, including connections to their webpage, is end-to-end encrypted using MarbleRun's [Transparent TLS feature](https://docs.edgeless.systems/marblerun/#/features/transparent-TLS).
 No changes to source code required!
 * Webpage templates are embedded into the applications, instead of loaded from an unsecure host filesystem
 * `bookwarehouse` uses [EdgelessDB](https://github.com/edgelesssys/edgelessdb) as a storage backend instead of MySQL